MaoYafei/TREEasy/README.md

 -b: A value from 0 to 100.
 This parameter is a cutoff value for bootstrap values in gene trees.
 If bootstrap values of all nodes in a gene tree are greater than the cutoff value, the gene tree will be used to infer species tree and networks.

 -r: (a) species name(s).
-The TREEasy regards this taxon as root.
+The TREEASY regards this taxon as root.
 If you have multi-outgroups, use “,” to separate species names.

     eg:
         Aten